Icinga/icinga2/doc/22-migrating-from-icinga-1x.md

 The flapping value is then compared to the low and high flapping thresholds.

-The algorithm used in Icinga 2 does not store the past states but calculcates the flapping threshold from a single value based on counters and half-life values.
+The algorithm used in Icinga 2 does not store the past states but calculates the flapping threshold from a single value based on counters and half-life values.
 Icinga 2 compares the value with a single flapping threshold configuration attribute.